 A deeper examination of our shared history of racial injustice calls us to consider how we heal from historical trauma and the hate and bigotry that continues to exist.
 We spent the year engaged with a racial equity consultant from OpenSource Leadership working with our staff and board to continue to build our own internal understanding and capacity for doing this work.

 OpenSource collected 21 survey responses from 16 board members and five staff, interviewed 22 stakeholders (current and former board members, staff, interns, grantees, and peer funders), and reviewed key organizational documents.
 We received the results from that assessment in February of 2020.

 Since then, our equity leadership team and board have:

 - Revised our mission and values and began developing an equity point of view

 - Examined and updated our grantmaking processes to be more inclusive

 - Supported the building of the community’s capacity for and understanding of racial equity and justice through supporting the equity offerings at the Center for Nonprofit Management, hosting virtual trainings, and working with other funders interested in racial equity

-- Intentionally engaged and increased our financial support for nonprofits whose leaders are Black, Indigenous, and People of Color
+- Intentionally engaged and increased our financial support for nonprofits whose leaders are Black, Indigenous, and People of Color (BIPOC)

 - Launched a Participatory Grantmaking program in Bedford County and North Nashville in collaboration with grantee partners